Games for Babies

 When you are dressing or diapering your baby play peek-a-boo as one of the games with your baby.
 At first he will show his delight by paying close attention.
 As he develops, he may smile, make sounds, and kick his legs.
 At around 9 months, he will begin to find you and pull away the diaper or clothing.

 If you have a favorite song that your mother sang to you continue the tradition and sing it to your baby.
 Don’t self-conscience about your voice.
 Your baby loves to hear you.
 Dance around when singing to keep him engaged.
 Listen to different types of music and find out what your baby likes best.

-A ball is a great toy to help your baby explore with all his senses.
+A ball is a fun baby game and a great toy to help your baby explore with all his senses.
 If you can, offer your baby a ball with different colors and textures.
 Encourage him to play with the ball and roll it back and forth.
 Let him discover what he can do with the ball.
 Go outside and bounce it against a wall or pavement.